MiamiOH-CSE274/Portfolio/README.md

 ----
 Possible sources of evidence (do any one of these):

+An implementation of a BST can be found at: https://github.com/MiamiOH-CSE274/06_BST_Lab/tree/bickledb

 * Binary Search Tree Lab (TODO)
 * Use a binary search tree or KD-Tree in the Starbucks project.
 * Use a binary search tree in the Zeitgeist project